-All students must achieve a "C" or higher in all PTA courses to meet the minimum academic standards of the program and have a semester grade point average of 2.8 or higher.
+All students must achieve a "C" or higher in all PTA courses to meet the minimum academic standards of the program.
 All students must also earn a passing grade "P" in each clinical experience program.

 If a student receives a final grade lower than a "C" in any PTA specific course or does not pass a clinical rotation, they are considered out of sequence and will be dismissed from the program.
 The student must follow PTA program policies and procedures regarding failure of a program course if they wish to seek readmission.